Ground-state cooling of mechanical resonators by quantum reservoir engineering: Results

-For the numerical simulations, we have considered parameters of a typical optomechanical system~\cite{RevModPhys.86.1391}: $\omega_{i} = 2\pi\times 10$ MHz, $g_{i} = 2\pi\times 100$ kHz, $\kappa_{i} = 2\pi\times 100$ Hz, $\kappa_{h} = \kappa_{c} = 2\pi\times$ MHz.
+For the numerical simulations, we have considered parameters of a typical optomechanical system~\cite{RevModPhys.86.1391}: $\omega_{i} = 2\pi\times 10$ MHz, $g_{i} = 2\pi\times 100$ kHz, $\kappa_{i} = 2\pi\times 100$ Hz, $\kappa_{h} = \kappa_{c} = 2\pi\times 1$ MHz.
 Initial average phonons in the mechanical resonator is $\bar{n}_{i}(0)\sim 2\times10^3$, and the corresponding temperature becomes $T_{i}\sim 1.5$ K. We take the temperature of the cold bath $T_{c}\sim$ mK, while the temperature of the hot bath is larger by many order of magnitude, i.e., $4\times 10^4\lesssim T_{h}\lesssim 4\times 10^7$ K. In the results, we have scaled all these parameters with the optical frequency $\omega_{a}$.

-\subsection{Single mechanical resonator}
+{\bf Single mechanical resonator.}~

+To explain the underlying physical mechanism, first, we will consider a single mechanical resonator.
+This simple model helps us to make a direct connection between the ``cooling by heating'' with laser sideband cooling obvious in the optomechanical system.
 In the case of a single mechanical resonator, the index $i$ can be dropped in Eq.~(\ref{eq:master}).
 We are interested in the dynamics of the mechanical resonator, therefore, upon taking trace over the optical mode, Eq.~(\ref{eq:master}) takes the form

 here $A^{-}$ ($A^{-}_{\text{th}}$) is downward transition rate, and $A^{+}$ ($A^{+}_{\text{th}}$) is upward transition rate in the mechanical resonator due to the optical (mechanical) baths, and these are defined as